Community Alternatives Program for Children (CAP/C)

 Consumer direction is a service delivery model that allows a CAP/C Medicaid beneficiary or designated representative to act in the role of employer of record to direct their personal care services by:

-• Freely choosing who will provide care to meet medical and functional needs
+• Freely choosing, within the qualifying limits, who will provide care to meet medical and functional needs

 • Independently setting a pay rate for an employee (personal assistant)